 It’s thought that the main culprits behind this annoying phenomenon are: water getting into the nose causing irritation of the delicate membranes in there; and, in some cases, reactions between commonly-used chemicals, like chlorine, and the bacteria, dirt and other things that inevitably gather in a pool releasing small amounts of various gases, which can also irritate the nasal cavity.

 Use a nose clip

-There are few totally reliable ‘cures’ to the problem, but if you’re suffering with it badly then a nose clip is perhaps the number one option to try.
+There are few totally reliable ‘cures’ to the problem, but if you’re suffering with it badly then a nose clip for swimming is perhaps the number one option to try.
 These can be annoying in themselves for some people, but should drastically reduce the amount of water entering the nose in the first place and therefore reduce the irritation leading to sneezing afterwards.